-In this program, individuals aged 16–18 years have access to two independent living settings: Clustered Supervised Apartment Living (SAL) and Scattered Supervised Apartment Living (SAL).
+In this program, individuals aged 16–18 years have access to two independent living settings: Cluster Supervised Apartment Living (SAL) and Scattered Supervised Apartment Living (SAL).
 Following group care or SAL, participants may be asked to join our Preparation for Adult Living (PAL) program.
 Youth, in addition to building successful strategies for successful everyday living, can continue to receive basic and daily living services, life skills training, therapy, psychiatric and psychological care, educational and recreational services, health care, religious and cultural services, and other specialized care.

-Clustered Supervised Apartment Living (SAL)
+Cluster Supervised Apartment Living (SAL)

-The Clustered SAL program offers 18 beds for boys and girls ages 16.5 and older across Ellipsis’ Ross Campus in Johnston and at the Richard O. Jacobson Transitional Living Center in Des Moines.
+The Cluster SAL program offers 18 beds for boys and girls ages 16.5 and older across Ellipsis’ Ross Campus in Johnston and at the Richard O. Jacobson Transitional Living Center in Des Moines.
 Youth are expected to have successfully completed a pre-independent living program of some kind, prior to being admitted.